Main topic: Today’s Music Memory

 Submission Process:

-• All proposals must be submitted to the ConfTool Conference System.
+- All proposals must be submitted through ConfTool Conference System.

 Paper Presentation Guidelines: